Xionse/Galactic-Showdown/README.md

 - **Resource management**: Players must manage their resources carefully, balancing their budgets between ship upgrades, new technology, and other expenses.
 - **Exploration**: Players can explore new planets and star systems, discovering new resources, technologies, and opportunities.
 - **Multiplayer battles**: Players can compete against each other in real-time, engaging in intense battles that require strategic thinking, quick reflexes, and careful planning.

+Getting Started
+To play Galactic Showdown, simply visit the game's website and create an account.
+Once you've logged in, you can create your own ship, explore the galaxy, and engage in battles against other players.